-Normal behaviors, appetite, and physical exam parameters can vary a little bit from horse to horse.
-In general, adult horses should have a normal rectal temperature of 99–101°F, a heart rate of 24-48 beats per minute, and a respiratory rate of 10-24 breaths per minute.
+Normal behaviors, appetite, and physical exam parameters can vary slightly from horse to horse.
+In general, adult horses should have a normal rectal temperature of 99°F -101.0°F, a heart rate of 24-48 beats per minute, and a respiratory rate of 10-24 breaths per minute.
 The gums should be pink and moist with a capillary refill time of less than 2 seconds.
-Most horses will pass 6-10 piles of well formed manure in 24 hours.
+Most horses will pass 6-10 piles of well-formed manure in 24 hours.
 Horse owners and managers should routinely use thermometers and stethoscopes to evaluate the normal physical exam parameters for their horses.

 Causes of Colic

-Many different problems with the intestinal tract or other organs can cause colic.
+Many different disorders of the intestinal tract or other organs can cause colic.
 The focus of this guide will be on intestinal causes of colic.
-The average horse has over 100 feet of intestine from their mouth to their rectum, which certainly leaves a large area for problems to occur.
-It is important to remember that a definitive cause of colic is not determined for all cases.
+The average horse has over 100 feet of intestine from their mouth to their rectum, and problems with any section can potentially lead to signs of colic.
+The definitive cause of an episode of colic is not always determined, especially for mild cases that resolve on the farm.
 Causes of colic can be divided into three general areas: intestinal dysfunction, intestinal accidents, and inflammation or ulceration of the intestine.
-The most common types of colic are intestinal dysfunctions, which include gas colic, spasmodic colic, and impaction colic.
+The most common types of colic are intestinal dysfunctions; which include gas colic, spasmodic colic, and impaction colic.
 Gas colic typically occurs due to gas build up in the large colon or cecum.
 Gas stretches the intestine and causes pain.
 Spasmodic colic results from increased contractions, or spasms, in the wall of the intestine.
 Fortunately, both gas and spasmodic colic can typically be treated medically and usually respond to treatment on the farm.
-Impaction colic is caused by a firm mass of feed material, which causes a blockage in the intestine.
-Horses that do not drink enough water and get dehydrated, eat poor quality hay, ingest excessive sand, or have problems with their teeth and cannot chew properly are at a higher risk for impaction colic.
+Impaction colic is caused by a firm mass of digested feed material which causes a blockage in the intestine.
+Horses that don't drink enough water and get dehydrated during times of high ambient heat, travel, stress, or physical exertion are at increased risk of developing impaction colic.
+Other common risk factors for intestinal impactions include poor quality hay, ingesting excessive sand, and any dental problem that prevents a horse from properly chewing feed.

 Intestinal "accidents" refer to large colon displacements, torsions (twisted intestine), and strangulations that occur in the abdomen.
 These causes of colic are referred to as intestinal accidents because they are considered just that – accidents.
 There is no specific way to prevent intestinal accidents from occurring.
 For example, colon displacements occur when a portion of the intestine, usually the large colon, moves to an abnormal position in the abdomen.
 Although sometimes intravenous fluids, strict fasting, and/or other medical treatments can help resolve displacements, many require surgical correction.
 A twist in the intestine or a strangulation of any portion of the intestine will also require surgery for resolution of the problem.
-Since surgical causes of colic can begin with signs similar to milder cases, it is critical to involve your veterinarian as soon as your horse exhibits any signs of colic.
+Surgical causes of colic often begin with mild signs and then escalate rapidly, so it is critical to involve your veterinarian as soon as your horse exhibits any signs of colic.

 The last broad category of diseases that cause colic are the inflammatory or ulcerative diseases.
-This category includes problems like enteritis (inflammation of the small intestine), colitis (inflammation of the colon, and usually diarrhea), and gastric ulcers.
-Inflammation of the intestine can be very painful for the horse and cause serious systemic side effects like dehydration and endotoxemia (a systemic inflammatory response to a portion of gram negative bacteria).
+This category includes problems like enteritis (inflammation of the small intestine), colitis (inflammation of the colon, and usually diarrhea), and gastric (stomach) ulcers.
+Inflammation of the intestine can be very painful for the horse and cause serious systemic side effects like dehydration and endotoxemia (a systemic inflammatory response to bacteria in the bloodstream).
 The inflammatory diseases (enteritis and colitis) can sometimes be difficult to differentiate from surgical problems, although they typically do not require surgery.
-Rectal temperatures, mucous membrane color, and white blood cell counts can often help veterinarians determine if an inflammatory condition is present.
+Rectal temperature, mucous membrane color, analysis of a fluid sample from the abdominal cavity, and bloodwork can often help veterinarians determine if an inflammatory condition is present.

-Gastric ulcers are often grouped with the inflammatory causes of colic but typically result in milder signs.
+Gastric ulcers are a common cause of intermittent mild colic in performance horses.
 The prevalence of gastric ulceration in Thoroughbreds in race training varies from 70 to 94%, and most sport horses are similarly affected.
 The horse's stomach contains two different types of lining – the squamous mucosa on the top half and the glandular mucosa on the bottom.
 Ulcers can happen in either location but are much more common in the squamous portion.
 The squamous mucosa of the stomach is essentially similar to the lining of the esophagus, and the glandular mucosa contains the acid-producing cells.
 Most equine gastric ulcers affect the squamous mucosa.
 However, because ulcers can affect various portions of the stomach, causing a variety of clinical signs, the umbrella term Equine Gastric Ulcer Syndrome (EGUS) has been proposed to describe the syndrome.
-Excess acid exposure is the predominant mechanism responsible for squamous mucosal ulceration, although many details remain unclear.
+Excess acid exposure is the predominant mechanism responsible for squamous mucosal ulceration, while the underlying cause of glandular ulcers remains unknown.

-Clinical signs caused by gastric ulcers in older horses are variable and classically include anorexia (not eating), weight loss, changes in attitude, and chronic or intermittent colic of varying severity.
-Many horses with endoscopic evidence of disease may appear to be clinically normal or have vague signs that include decreased consumption of concentrates, episodes of colic after eating, poor performance or failure to train up to expectations, poor quality haircoat, and decreased condition or failure to thrive.
-Diarrhea is not typically associated with gastric ulceration.
+Clinical signs caused by gastric ulcers are generally more mild than other types of colic, and may include anorexia (not eating), weight loss, changes in attitude, and chronic or intermittent colic of varying severity.
+Many horses with endoscopic evidence of disease may appear to be clinically normal or have vague signs that include decreased consumption of grains, episodes of colic after eating, poor performance or failure to train up to expectations, poor quality haircoat, and decreased condition or failure to thrive.
+Diarrhea is not typically associated with gastric ulceration in adult horses.

 Although a diagnosis of ulcers can be suspected based upon clinical signs and response to treatment, the only current method of confirmation is via gastroscopy.
 This procedure looks into the stomach with a small camera and can easily be performed on a standing horse with mild sedation after a 12-18 hour fast.
-The principal therapeutic options for ulcer treatment include histamine antagonists (cimetidine, ranitidine, famotidine), proton pump inhibitors—or PPIs (omeprazole, pantoprazole, rabeprazole, esomeprazole), and the mucosal adherent sucralfate.
+The principal therapeutic option for squamous ulcers is treatment with the proton pump inhibitor (PPI) omeprazole.
+For severe ulcers, additional treatment with the mucosal adherent sucralfate may be prescribed.
 Omeprazole is the only agent approved by the FDA for the treatment of equine gastric ulcer syndrome (GastroGard®, Merial, Ltd.).
-The other listed PPIs are marketed for human patients.
-After initial treatment (28 days), a lower daily dose has been shown to decrease or prevent the recurrence of disease in animals maintained in training, and is the basis for UlcerGard® (Merial, Ltd.).
-It is very important to note that the powder form of omeprazole rapidly degrades in an acidic environment, thus the efficacy of compounded omeprazole is highly variable and these formulations will very often not improve ulcer healing.
-Omeprazole has been shown to be superior to ranitidine for healing of squamous mucosal ulceration in horses in active race training.
+After initial treatment (28 days), a lower daily dose has been shown to decrease or prevent the recurrence of disease in animals maintained in training, and is the basis for another FDA-approved form of omeprazole, UlcerGard® (Merial, Ltd.).
+It is very important to note that powdered or compounded forms of omeprazole rapidly degrade in the acidic stomach environment, thus the efficacy of these non-FDA-approved medications is highly variable and will very often not improve ulcer healing.
+For glandular ulcers, treatment with the prostaglandin agonist misoprostol has been shown to improve ulcer healing when compared to omeprazole and sucralfate.

 Treatment of Colic